lowe0292/portfolio/_pages/about.md

 ---
-title: Howdy
+title: About
-subtitle: For as long as I can remember, I've loved to build things.
+subtitle: I'm Scott, and for as long as I can remember I've loved to build things.
 What started with Legos and Knex has grown into over a decade of experience building & launching software products.
+I have been the technical cofounder of four startups and an early engineering employee at several more.
+My sweet spot is full-stack web development, and my recent work has been focused on Generative AI.
-description: Index is a minimal, fixed sidebar grid portfolio Jekyll theme.
+description: Stuff Scott Built - About
-featured_image: /images/demo/demo-landscape.jpg
+featured_image: /images/scott-hiking.jpg
 ---

 ![](/images/scott-hiking.jpg)